psolsson/psolsson.github.io/_members/selma.md

 keybase_username:
 gitlab_username:
 dblp_url:
-description: "Selma is a research project student working on generalizing generative models across thermodynamic states together with Weilong."
+description: "Selma is working on generative models for inverse molecular design.
+Before starting as a PhD student, Selma was a research project student working on generalizing generative models across thermodynamic states together with Weilong."
 ---